morrownr/USB-WiFi/README.md

 The Bad:

+- the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
-- WPA3 will only work if a version of wpa_supplicant great than v2.9 is installed
+- WPA3 will only work if a version of wpa_supplicant greater than v2.9 is installed
-- no support for interface combinations
-- no support for extended features
 - future Realtek support unknown
 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8812bu